 I’d like to share my secrets for success with you…

-And I’ll aim to do that in the brand-new (and free) Field Guide to Functional Nutrition ebook.
+And I’ll aim to do that in the Field Guide to Functional Nutrition ebook.

 Practicing Functional Nutrition has several key facets that I’ll reveal throughout the Guide.
 One feature I want you to consider right from the start is that it’s all about bioindividuality and finding unique solutions for each client.
 This’s what Dr. Jeffrey Bland, the father of Functional Medicine, calls the N-of-1 experiment—where each patient is their own “control”.